drart/Formachron/README.md

 Formachron
 ==========

-An 8-voice ansiorhythmic sequencer for Ableton Push, designed for live performance and quick creation of complex polyrhythmic patterns.
+An 8-voice ansiorhythmic sequencer for Ableton Push, designed for live performance and quick creation of complex polyrhythmic, polymetric, and polyphasic patterns.
+Current development is focused on Ableton Push Standalone.

 ## Overview